Explore The Black Watch Museum with your class

-Through our education programme we provide a range of engaging and interactive workshops for primary and secondary school aged children that are linked to the Curriculum for Excellence.
+Through our learning programme we provide a range of engaging and interactive workshops for primary and secondary school aged children that are linked to the Curriculum for Excellence.
 We offer workshops which focus on the First and Second World Wars.
-During these education-led sessions, pupils will have the opportunity to explore the Museum, dress in period uniforms, handle weapons used by the Regiment, visit our reconstructed First World War trench, learn from primary sources and much more.
-The sessions are available as half-day workshops and can be delivered either in the morning or afternoon, Monday to Friday.
-The content and duration can be tailored to meet the learning needs of your class.
+During these educator sessions, pupils will have the opportunity to explore the Museum, dress in period uniforms, handle weapons used by the Regiment, visit our reconstructed First World War trench, learn from primary source material and much more.
+These sessions are available as half-day workshops and can be delivered either in the morning or afternoon, Monday to Friday.
+The content and duration of workshops can be tailored to meet the learning needs of your class.

 For more details on the available workshops and related activities please see the documents in the Information for Teachers section below.

 We welcome self-guided visits during Museum opening hours.
-To avoid clashes with other visiting groups we ask that you book in advance.
-We can provide themed trails or worksheets for your class to use during their visit.
+To avoid clashes with other groups we ask that you book in advance.
+We can provide themed trails and worksheets for your class to use during their visit.

 The generosity of the Friends of The Black Watch Castle and Museum has enabled us to establish a School Travel Bursary.
 This bursary is available to assist with transport costs from your school to The Black Watch Museum.
 To make an application, please complete a Travel Bursary Application Form and email it to the address below.

-If it is not possible for you to bring your class to the Museum, am member of our Education Team can visit your school.
+If it is not possible for you to bring your class to the Museum, a member of our Learning Team can visit your school.
 Our First and Second World War workshops can be adapted for delivery in the classroom.